camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

     - Tasklist **8.5+**
     - Zeebe **8.5+**
     - Zeebe Gateway **8.5+**
-- Two Kubernetes clusters
+- For Helm chart installation method, two Kubernetes clusters are required
   - OpenShift is not supported
+- Network
-  - The Kubernetes clusters need to be able to connect to each other (for example, via VPC peering)
+  - The regions (e.g. two Kubernetes clusters) need to be able to connect to each other (for example, via VPC peering)
     - See an [example implementation](/self-managed/setup/deploy/amazon/amazon-eks/dual-region.md) of two VPC peered Kubernetes clusters based on AWS EKS.
-  - Maximum round trip time (RTT) of 100ms between the two Kubernetes clusters
+  - Maximum network round trip time (**RTT**) between the regions should not exceed **100 ms**
-- Open ports between the two Kubernetes clusters
+  - Open ports between the two regions:
   - **9200** for Elasticsearch for Zeebe to push data cross-region
   - **26500** for communication to the Zeebe Gateway from client/workers
   - **26501** for the Zeebe brokers and Zeebe Gateway communication